 A8000 is packed in a similar but upgraded paper packaging box from the B series, with an additional sleeve where Final’s logo is smartly gold stamped on top.
 Opening up the box you will see a cloth wrap, which feels like the kind of fabric on a kimono, a traditional Japanese garment.

 The delicately arranged packaging explains Japanese’s packaging philosophy in a subtle but minimalistic and refined manner.
 The clean. snowy colored packaging mirrors the “transparent” tuning theme.

 Inside the box, you will find the earpieces, a metallic case similar to the E and B series pouch with aluminum covers, some MMCX pin remover, ear-hooks, a case of ear tips with replaceable filters.

-There is little to no microphonics with the PVC tubed cables but Final includes some nicely designed ear hook to eliminate noises.
+There is little to no microphonics with the PVC tubed cables but Final includes some nicely designed ear hooks to eliminate noises.
 There is a new cable lock mechanism that differentiates from your normal ear hooks making it handy for this face mask era!

 Overall, the contents are practical with a consistent design that aligns with the product theme, and the whole experience is a step up from the lower-end series.